liv-daliberti/grail-simulation/src/knn/README.md

 `features.py` reuses `prompt_builder.build_user_prompt` to guarantee the same PROFILE/HISTORY context seen by other baselines:

-- TF-IDF is enabled by default and supports a configurable vocabulary size via `--max-features`.
+- TF-IDF is enabled by default, with optional extra context using `--knn-text-fields`.
 - Word2Vec training (via gensim) can be toggled with `--feature-space word2vec`;
-  models persist to `models/knn_word2vec/` so they can be reused.
+  models persist to `models/knn_word2vec/<issue>/` by default so they can be reused.
 - Title lookups pull from metadata CSVs listed by `GRAIL_TITLE_*` environment variables, falling back to the shared network drive defaults.